Planting and Caring for Your Shade Trees

-How to Plant Shade Trees: Dig a hole that is about three times the diameter of the root ball.
+Dig a hole that is about three times the diameter of the root ball.
 Most of the roots of a new tree develop in the top 12 inches of soil; digging a wider hole and loosening the surrounding soil allows growing roots to push through more easily.
 The flare (where the roots spread at the base of the trunk) should be just above the soil level.
-Remove the tree from the container and inspect the roots.

 Lift the tree by the root ball and place it in the hole.
 Fill the hole about one third of the way and gently but firmly pack the soil around the root ball to eliminate air pockets.

 Watering to moisten the soil before the hole is completely filled will also help to alleviate some of the air pockets.
 Once this is done, fill in the hole with the rest of the soil.
 Water your new shade tree well.

-Apply a 2- to 4-inch layer of mulch to soil at tree base in a 3-foot circle.
+Also, it's good to apply a 2- to 4-inch layer of mulch to soil at tree base in a 3-foot circle.
 This helps conserve moisture, reduces competition from grass and weeds and reduces the chance of damage to the trees trunk from lawn mowers or weed trimmers.

 Drive two or three stakes into the ground just outside the ridge of earth.
 Attach a broad, soft woven cloth to each stake, wrap the cloth around the tree trunk and attach the second end of the cloth to the stake.
-Remove the stakes after the tree becomes firmly rooted and well established.
+Remove the stakes after the tree becomes firmly rooted and well-established.